What is Endpoint analytics?

 These issues and other end-user experience problems persist because IT doesn't have much visibility into the end-user experience.
 Generally, the only visibility into these issues comes from a slow costly support channel that doesn't usually provide clear information about what needs to be optimized.
 It's not only IT support bearing the cost of these problems.
 The time information workers spend dealing with issues is also costly.
 Performance, reliability, and support issues that reduce user productivity can affect an organization's bottom line as well.

 Endpoint analytics aims to improve user productivity and reduce IT support costs by providing insights into the user experience.
 The insights enable IT to optimize the end-user experience with proactive support and to detect regressions to the user experience by assessing the effect of configuration changes on users.

 Endpoint analytics is now available to tenants in Government cloud.

 You can enroll devices via Configuration Manager or Microsoft Intune.

-To enroll devices via Intune requires:
+How to enroll devices via Intune

 - Intune enrolled or co-managed devices running the following:

 - Pro, Pro Education, Enterprise, or Education.
 Home and long-term servicing channel (LTSC) aren't supported.